scaljeri/di-xxl/README.md

     double(2); // -> 14

 ### Singletons
-To turn a class into a singleton, add the singleton flag to the descriptor
+To turn a class into a singleton add the singleton flag to the descriptor

     const descriptor = {
         name: 'foo',